foundry-rs/starknet-foundry/CONTRIBUTING.md

 If you think something doesn't work or something is missing please open an issue!
 This way we can address this problem and make Starknet Foundry better!
-Before opening an issue it is always a good idea to search existing [issues](https://github.com/foundry-rs/starknet-foundry/issues) and verify if a similar one doesn't already exist.
+Before opening an issue, it is always a good idea to search existing [issues](https://github.com/foundry-rs/starknet-foundry/issues) and verify if a similar one doesn't already exist.